zxdvd/blog/content/postgres/proxy: odyssey.md

  which relies on `epoll` to handle network events.
 While `pgbouncer` benefits from `libevent` so that it supports many platforms (linux, bsd, windows).

+- you can separate users for different databases easily.
+But for pgbouncer, users are shared among all databases.
+You can use `auth_query` to achieve similar effects but its a little complex.

 ### demo config
 A simple demo config: